Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 He slipped one of the bird-spears from the sheath he had made for them.
 He called them bird-spears because, well, they were spears that flew.
 He had even, after some experimentation, learned how to bind Kimillik feathers to them with twine made from their former owner’s gut, which made them fly further and straighter.

-That just left the… Thing.
+That just left the...
+Thing.

 He hadn’t yet named the Thing.
 It wasn’t a spear-thrower or a sling or dart-pipe, though the idea was similar - throw a thing further, faster and harder than an arm could.
 He had spent long and lonely afternoons whittling away at saplings, experimenting with thickness and shape and cutting himself now and then as his inexpertly-knapped knives skidded through the wood.
 He had often had cause to reflect that his was probably a similar kind of madness to whomever had first noticed that pissing on a wound kept it from festering.

-Every Person knew that, of course… but he *did* have to wonder who had first made that discovery, and exactly how desperate, or how crazy, they must have been.
+Every Person knew that, of course... but he *did* have to wonder who had first made that discovery, and exactly how desperate, or how crazy, they must have been.

 Fortunately, he had never seen any need to search for a better string for his device than Werne gut.
 His first instinct there had been correct.

 So.
 Take one shaped sapling.
 Tie Wernegut string so that it had a loop at each end.
 Bend the shaped sapling, slip the loops over the end, make sure they sat well in the notches, and he had a taut string that could be pulled back, bending the sapling even further.

-Take a bird-spear, hold it carefully to the string, aim… take a deep breath… and gently let go on the exhale.
+Take a bird-spear, hold it carefully to the string, aim... take a deep breath... and gently let go on the exhale.

 ***Thump!***